 District 1 consists of approximately 19,500 residential structures and 2,200 commercial structures.
 Our Fire Prevention Captain conducts business occupancy inspections on over 1,800 commercial structures annually.
-Additionally, we flow and inspect all the hydrants in the District annually and conduct origin and cause investigations on fire scenes to determine any areas of safety and outreach we need to make the community aware of.
+Additionally, we flow and inspect all the hydrants in the District annually and conduct origin and cause investigations on fire scenes to determine any areas of safety and outreach we need to bring to the community's attention.

-Our Wildland Liaison and Program Coordinator conduct multiple fire prevention activities to reduce the impact of wildfire in our community.
-Some of the 2020 projects include:
+Our Wildland Liaison conducts multiple fire prevention activities to reduce the impact of wildfire in our community.
+Some of the 2021 projects include: